 Climb the bell tower of the Cathedral of St. Domnius

-For the ultimate city view, climb the bell tower next to the Cathedral of St. Domnius.
+One of the best places for a sunset view is the bell tower next to the Cathedral of St. Domnius.
 There’s a separate entry fee for the bell tower and the cathedral, but both are worth it.
 Know that the climb to the top is not for the faint of heart, and I highly recommend trying to look straight ahead instead of looking down.
 Try not to be near the bell when it chimes as it can be quite loud (on the half hour).
 The views from the top provide the best overview of the palace boundaries and Split in our opinion.

 This octagonal building was originally built as the mausoleum of Diocletian, who persecuted Christians during his rule.
-In the 5th century, the Christians turned the game around, desecrating his tome and converting it to a Christian church.
+In the 5th century, the Christians turned the game around, desecrating his tomb and converting it to a Christian church.
+It is the oldest Catholic cathedral in Split.
 The ticket for church admission is separate from the ticket for the bell tower, but it does include admission to the crypt and the Temple of Jupiter as well.

 Take a look at the Temple of Jupiter